An investment fund managed for a limited number of investors with a specialized mandate.

 Equity expansion investments involve the purchase of substantial, long-term minority equity positions in undervalued, privately or publicly held companies.
 This strategy is similar in style to later stage venture capital investments, except that equity expansion investments are generally larger, and are typically less technology oriented.
 These small and medium sized companies have grown from the start-up stage to profitability and are poised for continued rapid growth.

-Topics such as climate change, energy use, political contributions, labor and human rights.
+Environmental, Social, and Governance topics such as climate change, energy use, political contributions, labor and human rights.

 Exchange Traded Funds (ETFs)